cap-js/attachments/README.md

 }
 ```

 Both methods directly add the respective UI Facet.
-Take note that in order to use the plugin with Fiori elements UI, be sure that [`draft` is enabled](https://cap.cloud.sap/docs/advanced/fiori#enabling-draft-with-odata-draft-enabled) for the entity using `@odata.draft.enabled`.
+To use the plugin with an SAP Fiori elements UI, be sure that [`draft` is enabled](https://cap.cloud.sap/docs/advanced/fiori#enabling-draft-with-odata-draft-enabled) for the entity using `@odata.draft.enabled`.
 For example:

 ```cds
 annotate service.Incidents with @odata.draft.enabled;